subscribe to ‘words of hope’

 Nicaragua is one of the most beautiful, yet poorest countries in the Western Hemisphere experiencing the onslaught of climate change and uncertain about its future.

-This trip is designed for those who have already visited Nicaragua and for those who want to be involved in supporting CEPAD’s next five-year programme.
+This trip is designed for those who have already visited Nicaragua as well as those who would like to be involved in supporting CEPAD’s next five-year programme.

 In October 2018, after months without rain, Nicaragua experienced a year’s rainfall in just two days, leading to rivers bursting their banks and flooding.